wasmCloud/wasmCloud/httpserver-rs/settings.md

 ### TLS

 An empty tls section, or no tls section, disables tls.
-To enable tls, both `cert_file` and `priv_key_file` must contain absolute paths to existing files.
+To enable TLS, both `cert_file` and `priv_key_file` must contain absolute paths to existing files.

 ### CORS